Ovrsight/db-manager/FEATURES.md

 - [ ] Ovrsight mysql server <!-- Creating an ovrsight managed Mysql database server from scratch -->
 - [ ] Horizontal scaling
 - [ ] Percona Extra Backup as an additional backup method
+- [ ] MyDumper as an additional backup method